Karolis92/next-weather/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode (Just front-end.
+See how to serve lambda in next section).<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `start:lambda`

+Builds and serves lambda that proxies calls weather api.

 ### `npm test`